sergev/blang/doc/CLI.md

 # blang Command-Line Interface Guide

-The `blang` compiler provides a comprehensive command-line interface similar to `clang`, supporting multiple output formats, optimization levels, debugging options, and more.
+The `blang` compiler provides a comprehensive command-line interface with multiple output formats, optimization levels, and debugging options.

 ## Table of Contents